 Relevance: The learning objectives which are agreed are appropriate to the age and ability of the children (including EYFS) and to prepare them for the requirements of the next stage of education.
 Pupils are provided with opportunities to take on responsibilities and experience adult life.
-Life experiences are offered by the EDGE programme for years 5-8.
+Life experiences are offered by the EDGE programme for years 5-8 and the extensive co-curricular programme.

 Parity: All of the curriculum areas are valued equally.
-As the pupils move through school some components may have a greater weighting, but the importance of each should not be diminished.
+As the pupils move through school some components may have a greater weighting, but the importance of each should not be diminished and cross-curricular links are brought into every subject.

-Opportunity: All children (regardless of age, gender, race and aptitudes, including those pupils with a statement and those for whom English is an additional language), have an entitlement to an appropriate curriculum and have the opportunity to learn and make progress.
+Opportunity: All children (regardless of age, gender, race and aptitudes, including those pupils with an EHC (Education Health Care Plan) and those for whom English is an additional language), have an entitlement to an appropriate curriculum and have the opportunity to learn and make progress.
 (See Special Educational Needs Policy and Equal Opportunities Policy).